UmSenhorQualquer/taiga-reports/README.md

 - Generats stats for developers individually or for a team:
 	- Number of stories per tag.
 	- Total points per tag.
-	- Number of stories per story status.
+	- Number of stories per status.
-	- Total points per story status.
+	- Total points per status.
 - Workload for the next days for each user.
 - Stories with no assigned users.
 - Progression graphs by tags and stories status.